Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Extending EPD to NPU

-There are intrinsic differences between NPU and GPU architectures and processing characteristics.
-GPUs are general-purpose compute resources whereas NPUs have been specifically designed for neural networks.
-NPUs are optimized for FP16 calculations whereas GPUs are optimized for FP32 calculations.
-As stated above, CANN operators are used on Ascend NPU hardware in place of CUDA operators.
-These differences between CUDA and corresponding CANN operators, having been optimized for the hardware they are built upon, result in different latencies and trade-offs in inference as well as communication between NPU/GPU chips.
-This results in different encode/prefill/decode latencies which may be present different benefits from EPD and IRP.

 The EPD-NPU system was implemented in a similar manner to our EPD-GPU system as described in Appendix~\ref{sec:appendix-gpu-details}.
 All EPD-NPU experiments utilize IRP.
 The EPD-NPU distributed serving system was developed and deployed on a cluster of 910B3 NPUs, each with 64GB of high bandwidth memory.
-Some primary differences between the two implementations include:
+There are two major differences between the NPU and GPU implementations:

-\begin{itemize} \item \textbf{Ascend-vLLM}: EPD-NPU leverages Ascend-vLLM rather than vLLM which is an adaptation of vLLM on Ascend NPU hardware that utilizes the Compute Architecture for Neural Networks (CANN) software stack rather than CUDA. \item \textbf{Container-based deployment}: Each encode, prefill, and decode instance is deployed separately as an API for the scheduler engine to call.
+\begin{itemize}[leftmargin=*,itemsep=0pt, topsep=-2mm] \item \textbf{Ascend-vLLM}: EPD-NPU leverages Ascend-vLLM rather than vLLM which is an adaptation of vLLM on Ascend NPU hardware that utilizes the Compute Architecture for Neural Networks (CANN) software stack rather than CUDA. \item \textbf{Container-based deployment}: Each encode, prefill, and decode instance is deployed separately as an API for the scheduler engine to call.
 These instances run in data parallel mode.
 The scheduler engine simply sends a POST request to the corresponding API with some minimal request-specific information (e.g., request ID, sampling parameters, block IDs to pull) and the remaining implementation mirrors that of EPD-GPU.
 This container-based deployment allows our framework to be easily scalable and portable to the cloud, providing intriguing future works regarding efficient utilization and scheduling of resources for users. \end{itemize}

-These differences in characteristics provide an opportunity to investigate the generalizability of our EPD framework and further understand the optimal setting/environment for disaggregating encode and prefill.